argosatcore/Deb_Dots/README.md

 ## Bootstrap

 The following steps assume that you are on a running Debian Sid system.
-If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), **make sure to double-check that the packages contained in the boostrapping script are alvailable in your distribution's repositories, otherwise, the script _will_ fail**.
+If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), **make sure to double-check that the packages listed in the boostrapping script are alvailable in your distribution's repositories, otherwise, the script _will_ fail**.

 1. In order to bootstrap these dot files, install and use `wget` to download the bootstrapping script called `waystrap.sh`, which is located inside the `Debstrap` directory in this repository.